Chapter 5.82

 1. A landlord may not require a pet damage deposit for an animal that serves as an assistance animal for the tenant.
 This prohibition does not prohibit a landlord from bringing an action for damages resulting from damage to the landlord’s property caused by the tenant’s assistance animal.
 For purposes of this subsection, “assistance animal” means an animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or that provides emotional support that alleviates one or more identified effects of a person’s disability.

-2. A landlord may not charge a pet damage deposit in that type of subsidized housing where the amount of rent is set based on the income of the tenant.
+2. This section does not apply to that type of subsidized housing where the amount of rent is set based on the income of the tenant.
 This exception for subsidized housing does not include tenancies regulated under Section 8 of the Housing Act of 1937, 42 U.S.C.
 Sec.
 1437 f, commonly known as the choice voucher program.

 C. If the tenant’s pet’s occupancy begins at the beginning of tenancy, the amount of the pet damage deposit must be specified in a rental agreement.
 If the tenant’s pet’s occupancy begins after the beginning of the tenancy, the amount of the pet damage deposit must be specified in an addendum to the rental agreement.
 The tenant may elect to pay the pet damage deposit in three consecutive, equal monthly installments that begin when the tenant’s pet first occupies the rental unit or the tenant may propose an alternative installment schedule.
 If the landlord agrees to the tenant’s alternative installment schedule the schedule must be described in the rental agreement.